etlegacy/etlegacy/docs/demos/README-serverside-demos_ETL.md

 * Privacy checking: filters out privacy data (not even recorded in the demo file)
 * Save meta-data of the demo (infos about the demo, like the UTC datetime)
 * Automatically switch the correct gametype/mod/map/limits when replaying a demo
-* Can play demos on a server
+* Can play demos on a patched server, clients can connect and see server-side demos replays without needing a patched client.
+* Can play demos locally using a patched client (no need to setup a server).
 * Can be used as an alternative to GTV by rebroadcasting a demo (can be done in realtime as the demo is being written)
+* `timescale` and `{cl,sv}_freezeDemo` are supported to slowdown/speedup/pause a demo (both locally on a client, or on a server replay).

 Commands: